netlify/netlify-plugin-secrets-manager/README.md

 ## Additional configuration

-- By default the plugin injects the secrets with a `AWS_SECRET_` prefix.
-You can override the default prefix using the `AWS_SECRET_PREFIX` environment variable.
+- By default the plugin injects the secrets with a `NETLIFY_AWS_SECRET_` prefix.
+You can override the default prefix using the `NETLIFY_AWS_SECRET_PREFIX` environment variable.
 - The plugin defaults to the `us-east-1` region.
-You can override the default region using the `AWS_DEFAULT_REGION` environment variable.
+You can override the default region using the `NETLIFY_AWS_DEFAULT_REGION` environment variable.

 ## Contributors